 "My son and I were looking for something to do," Williams begins, his eyes focused intently on a flat-screen TV panel that displays the results of the most recent race.
 He's placed third.

 The minister tells a story about trying to get his son off the Internet, off the PlayStation and the Box, and using his hands and his mind in tangible way.

 "This is inexpensive and it gives us a lot of quality time together," Williams says.
 They pick out the cars and the parts together.
 They fix them and give them flash together.
-They only have about a dozen cars, he adds.

 Store owner Phil Williams says his job started as his hobby.
 He would build slot cars and race them on a home-constructed track in his basement.
 Every once in a while, he'd have friends come over to compete and they'd light up the barbecue and have a racing party.

 In the beginning, his wife had no idea what he was doing.